-February 2020 marks the 94th anniversary of Black History Month, an annual celebration of achievements by African Americans.
-To bring awareness to this designated month, the Council created a list of 5 things you need to know about Black History Month.
+February is Black History Month, an annual celebration of achievements by African Americans.
+To bring awareness to this designated month, the Council created a list of five ways to celebrate Black History Month.

 NMC’s Social Justice and Inclusion Student Group is hosting a workshop titled "Microaggression Awareness and Resistance" with nationally renowned speaker, Dr. Ferial Pearson.
 Her presentation is at 3 p.m.
 Monday, Feb.
 7 on Zoom.